jnappy/git-and-github-practice/dat_prework.md

 1. [ ] Create a Github account, if you don't already have one.

 ### Installations
-The following instructions assume you are using a Mac.
-If you are a Linux or PC user, please review specific instructions for your environment.
+Please follow the instructions below.
 If you have any problems, come to class ~30 min early on the first day and our TAs will help you get set up:

 1. [ ] Install Python
-    - Follow the installation instructions [from this link](https://www.python.org/downloads/)to install Python 2.7 on your computer.
+    - Follow the installation instructions [from this link](https://www.python.org/downloads/) to install Python 2.7 on your computer.
-        - *Note: Make sure to install version 2.7, and NOT Python 3.
+        - *Note: Make sure to install version 2.7, NOT Python 3.
 Currently, version 2.7 is the general industry standard.*
 2. [ ] Install Anaconda
     - Follow the instructions [from this link](https://www.continuum.io/downloads) to download and install Anaconda, a popular set of Python tools used for data science.
         - If you get stuck, try reading the [documentation](http://docs.continuum.io/anaconda/install.html).